giantswarm/crossplane-cluster-import/README.md

 ![Crossplane to ClusterAPI relationships](./docs/images/crossplane-capi-relationships.png)

-In order for existing EKS clusters to be imported into Cluster API this set of Composite resources exists to facilitate the creation of CAPI resources inside the Kubernetes management cluster.
+In order for existing clusters to be imported into Cluster API this set of Composite resources exists to facilitate the creation of CAPI resources inside the Kubernetes management cluster.